github/octoforce-actions/docs/Getting Started.md

         - force-app/main/default/permissionsets/*-meta.xml
       - Run the following command: `mkdir -p force-app/main/default/profiles/decomposed force-app/main/default/permissionsets/decomposed`
     - Adjust your package.xml file accordingly, so that it includes all of the metadata types you wish to store in your project.
-    - Retrieve your metadata with `scripts/retrieve -u issue-# -x package.xml`
+    - Retrieve your metadata with `scripts/retrieve -u issue-# -x package.xml` (replacing "issue-#" with the correct issue branch prefix and issue number)
     - Add your org's metadata to your repo with: `git add force-app`; git commit -m "initial metadata import"; git push origin
     - Open a pull request for your issue branch against your release branch.
 A workflow will attempt to deploy your PR to the UAT org for your issue.
 You may need to refine your package.xml and .forceignore files and re-retrieve your org's metadata to get your deployment to pass.